 - Arbor Day Observance

-The first Arbor Day celebration will be held at Hofstra on Wednesday, April 25 at 11:30 a.m. with the planting of five trees on the South Campus.
-For more information, contact Facilities and Operations at (516) 463-6619.
+The first Arbor Day celebration was held at Hofstra on Wednesday, April 25 with the planting of five trees on the South Campus.
+Photos from the event can be found below:

 Hofstra’s 240-acre campus received official recognition as an Arboretum in 1985, with the University’s membership in the prestigious American Public Gardens Association, and is one of only 430 arboreta in the United States.
 Today, more than 12,000 evergreen and deciduous trees represent 625 species and varieties, and the number is increasing every year.